rsasaki0109/slam-handbook-public-release/README.md

 ## Part 3 Release (May 2025)
 * Chapter15: Part 3 Prelude
-* Chapter16: Spatial AI
+* Chapter16: Boosting SLAM with Deep Learning
-* Chapter17: Boosting SLAM with Deep Learning
+* Chapter17: Map Representations with Differentiable Volume Rendering
-* Chapter18: NeRF and GS
+* Chapter18: Dynamic and Deformable SLAM
-* Chapter19: Dynamic and Deformable SLAM
+* Chapter19: Metric-Semantic SLAM
-* Chapter20: Metric-Semantic SLAM
+* Chapter20: Open World Spatial AI
-* Chapter21: Foundation Models for SLAM
+* Chapter21: The Computational Structure of Spatial AI Systems

 ## Contributors of the Book (in an alphabetical order by their last name)

 We deeply appreciate your contribution to this book!